-In addition to our NicVAX development effort, we continue to help develop PentaStaph under contract for GSK.
-PentaStaph is a new pentavalent vaccine designed to prevent S.aureus infections including those infections caused by the most dangerous antibiotic-resistant strains of S.aureus.
-In November 2009, we sold PentaStaph to GSK under an APA for a total consideration of \$46 million including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones, plus an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for transfer of certain specified materials.
-Under the APA, we agreed to a TSA to help GSK advance the program while in parallel transferring the technology to GSK.
-Accordingly, we are continuing to help develop PentaStaph under the TSA for GSK in collaboration with the U.S. military through a Phase I/II clinical trial of two PentaStaph antigens.
-GSK is reimbursing us for the cost of our services under the TSA.
-The final \$5 million milestone was earned in the first quarter of 2011 and payment was received in April 2011.
+In addition to our NicVAX development effort, during the second quarter of 2011 we completed our work to help develop PentaStaph under contract with GSK.
+PentaStaph is a new pentavalent vaccine designed to prevent S. aureus infections including those infections caused by the most dangerous antibiotic-resistant strains of S. aureus.
+In November 2009, we sold PentaStaph to GSK under an Asset Purchase Agreement for a total consideration of \$46 million including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones.
+At the same time, we received an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for transfer of certain specified materials.
+The final milestone of \$5 million was earned in the first quarter of 2011 and we received payment in the second quarter.

-FOR THE THREE MONTHS ENDED MARCH 26, 2011 AND MARCH 27, 2010
+FOR THE THREE MONTHS ENDED JUNE 25, 2011 AND JUNE 26, 2010